We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 The most common sign of an Apple ID locked scam email is bad grammar and misspelled words.
 Professionals write the original notices or emails from Apple, and they don't include any sort of errors.

-However, when hackers send the emails, they usually arrive with many mistakes such as misspelled words, wrong grammar, poor punctuation, incorrect sentence structure, etc.
+However, when hackers send the emails, they usually arrive with many mistakes, such as misspelled words, wrong grammar, poor punctuation, incorrect sentence structure, etc.

 Suspicious Email Address

-Give a closer look at the email address.
+Take a closer look at the email address.
 If the email is generic public or free email services, it's obviously a scam email.

 Generic Greetings

 The scam emails usually include generic greetings such as "Dear Customer," "Dear user," etc. The official Apple emails usually don't have such greetings.
-Sometimes they even include your name in the greetings.
+Sometimes, they even include your name in the greetings.

 Threats and Deadlines